2012 FC Dallas season

-The 2012 FC Dallas season is the seventeenth of the team's existence.
+The 2012 FC Dallas season was the seventeenth of the team's existence.
 The team's first game was on March 11 at FC Dallas Stadium.
 The team failed to make the playoffs for the first time since 2009.

 Miscellany

 Allocation ranking

 FC Dallas is in the #11 position in the MLS Allocation Ranking.
 The allocation ranking is the mechanism used to determine which MLS club has first priority to acquire a U.S. National Team player who signs with MLS after playing abroad, or a former MLS player who returns to the league after having gone to a club abroad for a transfer fee.
-A ranking can be traded, provided that part of the compensation received in return is another club’s ranking.
+A ranking can be traded, provided that part of the compensation received in return is another club's ranking.

 International roster spots

 FC Dallas has 8 MLS International Roster Slots for use in the 2012 season.
 Each club in Major League Soccer is allocated 8 international roster spots and there have been no reported trades involving FC Dallas.